-Movements in CSAV's investment in the Hapag-Lloyd AG (HLAG) joint venture during the period ended June 30, 2017, are detailed as follows:
+Movements in CSAV's investment in the Hapag-Lloyd AG (HLAG) joint venture during the period ended September 30, 2017, are detailed as follows:

-(a) Result due to Dilution of Interest: The merger between HLAG and United Arab Shipping Company Limited ("UASC"), was concluded on May 24, 2017, which meant that CSAV's interest in HLAG was diluted by 8.77%, from 31.35% to 22.58%, generating a dilution loss corresponding to goodwill equivalent to ThUS\$ 167,194 (See Note 40 to these financial statements).
+(a) Result due to Dilution of Interest: The merger of HLAG and United Arab Shipping Company Limited ("UASC"), was completed on May 24, 2017, resulting in a dilution of CSAV's interest in HLAG from 31.35% to 22.58% and a dilution loss of ThUS\$ 167,194, which reduced the carrying amount of its investment in HLAG.
+More information on the transaction and the dilution loss is available in Note 40 of this report.